HOLMESsamuel/rock-paper-scissors/README.md

 # RestAPI for Rock Paper Scissor in Java
 A backend REST-API for Rock Paper Scissors built in Java using Gradle and Spring

+## Installation
+To run the server, you need Java JDK or JRE and Gradle

+Follow the guide on https://gradle.org/install/ on how to install

 ## Starting the server
 Run the server from the application folder with